Skip to content

 Trial victories

-Achieved multiple verdicts on behalf of King County in criminal felony prosecutions, and multiple civil defense verdicts on behalf of a public entity sued for age discrimination, gender discrimination and retaliation.
+Achieved multiple verdicts on behalf of King County in criminal felony prosecutions, and multiple civil defense verdicts on behalf of a public entities and healthcare institutions.

 Searching...